Yahoo net revenue down slightly in third quarter

 "The idea is you don't want to have to sell at the IPO price, you want to sell later to potentially get the appreciation going up," he said.

-Yahoo's core business of selling online display and search advertising continued to struggle in the third quarter, Schachter said, as the company faced fierce competition from Facebook Inc and Google Inc.
+Yahoo's core business of selling online display and search advertising continued to struggle in the third quarter, Schachter said, as the company faced fierce competition from Facebook Inc (FB.O) and Google Inc (GOOG.O).

 Prices for Yahoo's display ads declined seven percent year-over-year, while the number of display ads sold increased roughly 1 percent, Yahoo said.